0xAkuti/TeeApi/README.md

 3. Receive the data on-chain in a secure, tamper-proof way

 This approach eliminates centralized oracle dependencies while providing smart contracts with secure access to the vast world of web APIs.

+## 🏗️ Architecture

+TeeAPI operates in three key steps:

+1. **Request**: A smart contract calls the Oracle contract to request external API data
+2. **Execution**: The TEE service monitors for request events, makes the API call, and processes the response
+3. **Fulfillment**: The TEE service submits the API response back to the Oracle contract, which forwards it to the requesting contract

+The system uses TEEs to ensure that the API requests and response processing happen in a tamper-proof environment, maintaining the security and integrity of the data.

 ## 📂 Project Structure